Polyethnicity: United States

 The United States is a nation founded by different ethnicities frequently described as coming together in a "melting pot," a term used to emphasize the degree to which constituent groups influence and are influenced by each other, or a "salad bowl," a term more recently coined in contrast to the "melting pot" metaphor and emphasizing those groups' retention of fundamentally distinct identities despite their proximity to each other and their influence on the overall culture that all of those groups inhabit.

 A controversial political issue in recent years has been the question of bilingualism.
 Many immigrants have come from Hispanic America, who are native Spanish speakers, in the past centuries and have become a significant minority and even a majority in many areas of the Southwest.
 In New Mexico the Spanish speaking population exceeds 40%.
 Disputes have emerged over language policy, since a sizeable part of the population, and in many areas the majority of the population, speak Spanish as a native language.

 The biggest debates are over bilingual education for language minority students, the availability of non-English ballots and election materials and whether or not English is the official language.
 It has evolved into an ethnic conflict between the pluralists who support bilingualism and linguistic access and the assimilationists who strongly oppose this and lead the official English movement.
 The United States does not have an official language, but English is the de facto national language and is spoken by the overwhelming majority of the country's population.

 Canada

 Canada has had many political debates between the French speakers and English speakers, particularly in the province of Quebec.
 Canada holds both French and English as official languages.
-The politics in Quebec are largely defined by nationalism as French Québécois wish to gain independence from Canada as a whole, based on ethnic and linguistic boundaries.
+The politics in Quebec are largely defined by nationalism as some French Québécois wish to gain independence from Canada as a whole, based on ethnic and linguistic boundaries.
 The main separatist party, Parti Québécois, attempted to gain sovereignty twice (once in 1980 and again in 1995) and failed by a narrow margin of 1.2% in 1995.
 Since then, in order to remain united, Canada granted Quebec statut particulier, recognizing Quebec as a nation within the united nation of Canada.